 The COVID-19 pandemic has resulted in governmental authorities implementing measures to reduce the spread of COVID-19, which have adversely affected workforces, customers, supply chains, consumer sentiment, economies, and financial markets, including in each of the jurisdictions and regions in which we operate dealerships and collision centres.
 We have modified certain business practices to conform to government restrictions, applied for and obtained support under government subsidy and deferral programs and implemented cost saving and risk mitigation measures to respond to the volatile environment.
-However, these measures may not be sufficient to prevent adverse impacts on our business and financial condition from COVID-19.
-Ongoing disruptions in our operations due to the COVID-19 pandemic may continue to adversely impact our business, results of operations, financial condition and cash flows.
-The impact of the COVID-19 pandemic on our business and financial performance will depend on future developments, including the duration, severity and any resurgences of the pandemic, which are uncertain and cannot be predicted.
+The scope and duration of these measures are uncertain and the continued potential for store closures may persist.
+Limited retail operations, including occupancy restrictions and store closures, and the uncertainty caused by COVID-19 resulted in periods of weakened consumer demand.
+These conditions could continue to have a significantly negative effect on all aspects of our business, including new and used vehicle sales operations, financing, extended warranty sales, inventory acquisition, and retail service.
+The extent to which the COVID-19 pandemic further impacts our industry, business, sales, results of operations and financial condition will depend on future developments, which are highly uncertain and cannot be predicted, including, but not limited to, the duration, spread and severity of COVID-19, the appearance and severity of any variants of the COVID-19 virus, the actions to contain the virus or treat its impact, including the availability and efficacy of vaccines, vaccination rates amongst the public and how quickly and to what extent normal economic and operating conditions can resume.
+There are no comparable recent events that provide guidance as to the long term effect COVID-19 may have on our business or the economy, and even if the COVID-19 pandemic subsides, we may continue to experience significant impacts to our business as a result of its economic impact and changes in consumer behavior.